Debra Toor

 What company does Debra Toor work for?

-What is Debra Toor's role at the current company?
+What is Debra Toor's role at Monarch Watch?

 What schools did Debra Toor attend?